carloslfu/tribe-tech-test/README.md

 - [x] Implement UI setup
 - [x] Complete roadmap
 - [x] Integrate Firebase on UI
-- [ ] Implement Main window with:
+- [x] Implement Main window:
+  - [x] Create main window
-  - [ ] A Menu with "Save Video Message" and "Quit" options.
+  - [x] A Menu with "Save Video Message" and "Quit" options
-  - [ ] A big "Save Video Message" button.
+  - [x] A "Save Video Message" button
 - [ ] Implement User Data Window (second window):
+  - [x] Create User Data window
-  - [ ] Link "Save Video Message" action (menu and button) to the User Data Window creation.
+  - [ ] Link "Save Video Message" action (menu and button) to the User Data Window creation
-  - [ ] Create a form with name and email fields, and a "send" button.
+  - [ ] Create a form with name and email fields, and a "send" button
 - [ ] Implement the Record Window (third window):
-  - [ ] Link "Send" button in the User Data Window to the Record Window creation.
+  - [ ] Link "Send" button in the User Data Window to the Record Window creation
-  - [ ] Implement video recording.
+  - [ ] Implement video recording
 - [ ] Implement video save:
-  - [ ] The user save the video with a "Save" button on the Record Window and it should be uploaded to Firebase Storage.
+  - [ ] The user save the video with a "Save" button on the Record Window and it should be uploaded to Firebase Storage
   - [ ] When a video is uploaded to firebase storage it metadata should be saved on Firebase Realtime Database.
-Metadata: user name, user email, video link.
+Metadata: user name, user email, video link
 - [ ] Implement a video list on the Main Window:
-  - [ ] Implement list.
+  - [ ] Implement list
-  - [ ] Implement Firebase Realtime DB subscription.
+  - [ ] Implement Firebase Realtime DB subscription
-  - [ ] Implement download video functionality.
+  - [ ] Implement download video functionality
 - [ ] Create Windows 64-bit binary and publish it on Github Deployments
 - [ ] Create MacOS 64-bit binary and publish it on Github Deployments